digitalcircuits/MOOCFi-Tools/README.md

 > a = MOOCFiRipper(username="john@smith.com", password="12345", user-agent="Chrome")
 > print(a)

-return {"status": 0, "msg": "Failed to Login to MOOCfi"}
+{"status": 0, "msg": "Failed to Login to MOOCfi"}
 ```

 *Example if Login Successful*: